 I even have a couple of appetizers on the blog.
 One is a really delicious finger food called Carrot Bundles with Cashew Maple Spread.
 You might want to check that out sometime soon!

-And if you take a photo of your beautifully cut carrots I would love to see it.
+If you take a photo of your beautiful vegan braised carrots I would love to see it.
 Follow me over on Instagram and tag me on your photo @vegan_in_the_freezer.
-You could even use my hashtag #VeganInTheFreezer.

 Maple Braised Carrots

 - 2 pounds carrots, peeled and rolled cut

 - Melt the dairy free butter in a skillet that has a lid.
 Add the prepared carrots, syrup, salt and pepper.

 - Pour water over the carrots so that they are under water by about half.

 - Bring to a boil and cover and lower the heat to a low simmer.
 Cook 5 minutes.

 - Remove the lid, stir and turn the heat up to a high simmer.
 Cook the water down until the water is almost gone and there is a light syrup on the carrots.

 - Sprinkle with fresh thyme and serve.